 4. Anchored Type Wall

 This will use anchors driven into the earth behind them and attached by cables or strips.
 These anchors are mechanically driven into the earth, and their ends are extended by injecting pressurized concrete or mechanical means.
-Basically, the ground anchors are driven back into the residual soil to the required depth.
-All earth anchors must be proof tested up to 90% of yield strength.
+The ground anchors are driven back into the residual soil to the required depth.
+All earth anchors must be proof-tested up to 90% yield strength.
 Working loads are typically between 50% and 90% of the proof test value.

-The method supports any of the above options and is usually used for structurally thinner walls or where higher loads are expected.
+The method supports the above options and is usually used for structurally thinner walls or where higher loads are expected.

-In terms of materials, there at least 4 basic types of materials available, they are concrete, stone, brick, and wood materials.
+In terms of materials, there are at least four basic types of materials available they are concrete, stone, brick, and wood materials.

 What is the Cheapest Retaining Wall to Build?

-Retaining wall materials may vary in price from relatively cheap to very expensive.
+The materials may vary in price from relatively cheap to very expensive.
 In choosing the right one, you must be sure about the wall type you want and the budget plan.
-Keep in mind that choosing the cheapest retaining wall material may not be beneficial in the long run, as the materials might be rotten or broken.
+Remember that choosing the cheapest material may not be beneficial in the long run, as the materials might be rotten or broken.
 For example, Treated pine and hardwood won’t last as long as concrete blocks or natural stone.

-When planning to have a retaining wall for a long time, you must answer these questions: Why do you choose the cheapest retaining wall material, or would more expensive materials flatter your property?
+When planning to have a sturdy retaining wall that can last a long time, you must answer these questions: Why do you choose the cheapest material, or would more expensive materials flatter your property?
 If a retaining wall is professionally installed, the average cost (per square meter) would be:

-- $250 to $450 for wood materials (treated pine or hardwood timber is considered the cheapest retaining wall to build)
+• $250 to $450 for wood materials (treated pine or hardwood timber is considered the cheapest to build)

 The price variation will depend on the complexity of the job.
 The installation will cost less if it’s a flat surface and nothing needs to be removed.
 If the surface is uneven or blocks of stone need to be removed, the cost will be higher.